Javadyakuza/TIP3-Docs/Deployments/External/TokenRoot.md

 <br/>
 <span  :class="LLdis" style="font-size: 1.1rem;">

-Great!
-Now we write scripts to deploy a Token Root:

-Deploying the token root using the [locklift](https://docs.locklift.io/) is pretty straight forward as explained in the following code sample:
+To deploy the token root using the [locklift](https://docs.locklift.io/) framework, which provides a straightforward approach.
+The following code sample demonstrates the deployment process:

 ::: info
 Before we start to write our scripts we need to make a file named `01-deploy-token.ts` in the `script` folder in the project root.